gicentre/scrc/index.md

 # Simple-Network-Sim

-We're providing some graphics to help decision-making to support the _#simple_network_sim_ modeling.
+We're providing some graphics to help decision-making to support the _#simple_network_sim_ modelling.

 ## Mapping Workplace Travel